 Reverend Dwight Welch is our campus minister.
-Rev. Welch grew up in Miles City and is fulfilling his dream of returning to his home state and serving in campus ministry.
+Rev. Welch grew up in Miles City and is fulfilling his passion of serving in campus ministry in Montana.

 After graduating from the University of Montana, he obtained master's degrees in religion and philosophy at United Theological Seminary and Southern Illinois University.
+His MDiv is from Christian Theological Seminary.
 Ordained in the United Church of Christ, he has served campus ministries in Kansas and Southern Illinois University.

-He currently teaches philosophy and religion department at MSU Billings, is a member at First Congregational, serves on the Disabilities Services Board and Safe Zone committees at MSUB.
+He currently teaches philosophy and religion department at MSU Billings, is a member at First Congregational, serves on the Disabilities Services Board, the Center for Neurodiversity, and Safe Zone committees at MSUB.
 He has been known to fill pulpits with our supporting churches.
 He is married to Jim Reindollar and has two cats,

 You can reach him at email@example.com or 307-763-7990